Villar, Yelich homer in Brewers' 8-3 win over Cardinals

-Jonathan Villar and Christian Yelich homered, while Ryan Braun had three hits to lead the Milwaukee Brewers to an 8-3 victory over the St. Louis Cardinals on Monday.
+Jonathan Villar and Christian Yelich homered, while Braun had three hits to lead the Brewers to an 8-3 victory over the St. Louis Cardinals on Monday.

+"To this point in the season I've really been unlucky hitting third, so maybe you move to fifth and it changes the luck a little bit," said Braun, who is batting .245 in 42 games.

+Braun, dropped those two spots in the lineup, went 3 for 3 with a double, two singles and an intentional walk while scoring three times.
+It was the first time Braun batted lower than fourth in the lineup since Sept.
+23, 2014 at Cincinnati, when he was batting fifth.

 Milwaukee starter Brent Suter (5-3) allowed three runs in five innings, but hit a two-run double in the fourth that gave Milwaukee a 4-0 lead.
 Milwaukee won for the 10th time in 12 games.